PurdueCAM2Project/SE4ML/sphinx-book/source/index.rst

 Software Engineering for Machine Learning
 =========================================

-This is a book in progress by Yung-Hsiang Lu and George K. Thiruvathukal.
+A draft book by Yung-Hsiang Lu and George K. Thiruvathukal.

-If you are looking for the book source, see `PurdueCAM2Project/SE4ML <https://github.com/PurdueCAM2Project/SE4ML>`__.

-If you are looking for the PDF snapshots, see `PurdueCAM2Project/SE4ML/releases <https://github.com/PurdueCAM2Project/SE4ML/releases>`__.

 .. toctree::
    :maxdepth: 2